ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

-Version 0.3.1: Solvers done.
+Version 0.3.2: Solvers done.
 Newton-Krylov and PTC-Krylov with BiCGSTAB and GMRES(m).
 Print book --> notebook 90% done.

-Version 0.3.2 comes out when the writing is mostly done and all the examples are finished.
+I'll tag Version 0.3.2 when the writing is mostly done and all the examples are finished.

 Version 0.3.3 happens when the chapter is done for the print book and